sanmue/arch-linux-installation-guide/README.md

   └─/dev/mapper/root 253:0    0    24G  0 crypt
 ```

-#### Note regarding password input at boot
+#### Note regarding password input at boot when using encryption

 **Grub:** When not using a keyfile to decrypt the encrypted root partition: when starting your machine you will be asked twice for a password for decrypting: 1x bootloader, 1x encrypted root partition.
-**Systemd-boot:** We do not use a keyfile in this guide (/efi (and /boot for XBOOTLDR) partition are not encrypted).
-You will currently only be asked once for the password to decrypt the encrypted root partition.
+**Systemd-boot:** We do not use a keyfile in this guide (/efi partition is not encrypted).
+You will currently only be asked once for the password to decrypt the root partition.

 > :memo: **keyfile**
 > You can generate and add a keyfile to [unlock encrypted root at boot](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs), which has to be accessible only by root user.